backube/volsync/docs/getting_started/index.rst

    exit

 Now the mysql database will be deployed to the dest namespace which will use the data that has been replicated.
+First we need to identify the latest snapshot from the replicationdestination object.
-First list the snapshots, record the values of the latest snapshot as it will be used to create a pvc.
+Record the values of the latest snapshot as it will be used to create a pvc.
 Then create the deployment, service, pvc, and secret.
 Ensure the Snapshots Age is not greater than 3 minutes as it will be replaced by scribe before it can be used.

 .. code-block:: bash

-   kubectl get volumesnapshots -n dest sed -i 's/snapshotToReplace/scribe-dest-database-destination-20201203174504/g' examples/destination-database/mysql-pvc.yaml kubectl create -n dest -f examples/destination-database/
+   kubectl get replicationdestination database-destination -n dest --template={{.status.latestImage.name}}
+   sed -i 's/snapshotToReplace/scribe-dest-database-destination-20201203174504/g' examples/destination-database/mysql-pvc.yaml
+   kubectl create -n dest -f examples/destination-database/